cilium/design-cfps/cilium/CFP-32810-hybrid-routing-mode.md

 * Allow users to pass in network topologies expressed as CIDR ranges through configmap
 * Support for both IPV4 and IPV6
 * Allow dynamic configuration of CIDRs (add/remove) without agent restart (update w/o agent restart)
+* Support for multiple subnets that are not not all mutually routable

 ## Proposal